Farmers First, Transparency First

 This approach was intentionally designed to stabilize both Louisiana’s farm economy and the families those farms feed.
 By approaching our food system as a system rather than just a quick fix, we ensure that farm businesses grow and stabilize and that Louisiana’s economy thrives.
 By purchasing the food at fair market value, not a reduced price OR an inaccurately inflated price, we are infusing sales opportunities into the food system that can create lasting impact.

-On April 20, 2026, LDAF disbursed an initial $50,000 advance to LAFPAC, with the understanding that the fund would be replenished as purchases were reimbursed.
-LAFPAC has made two initial purchases from approved vendors and longtime Louisiana producers and submitted invoices to LDAF.
+On April 20, 2026, LDAF disbursed an initial $50,000 advance to LAFPAC, with the understanding that the fund would be replenished as purchases were made and reimbursements submitted.
+We achieved this goal the following day, April 21st.
+LAFPAC made two initial purchases from approved vendors and longtime Louisiana producers and submitted invoices to LDAF.
 At this time, LAFPAC is unable to make more purchases until those initial invoices are reimbursed.

 How much money has been spent, to date?

-On April______ LAFPAC made a 73k purchase of Shrimp (___ lbs) from a Louisiana shrimper and a 2k purchase of carrots (____lbs) from a Louisiana vegetable farm.
+On April 21, 2026, LAFPAC made an first purchase of $71,940.00 of Shrimp (6,000 lbs) from an approved Louisiana shrimper and a $1,980.00 purchase of carrots (440 lbs) from an approved Louisiana vegetable farm.
 We are excited and hopeful that these will be the first of many purchases, but we must wait for the Louisiana Department of Agriculture and Forestry’s authorization and approval.
 Volunteers have kindly taken on the tasks of driving, delivering, and packaging this food.
 (Thank you, all!)

 We will make additional vegetable purchases as soon as we are reimbursed for the first round.